minprog/cs50x-1718-1819/problems/cards/lab/README.md

 When used like this, `print` will automatically use the `__str__` method that you wrote to provide a human-readable print of the object contents.
 {% endspoiler %}

+Now try it out!
+In the Terminal, run `python cardgame.py` and verify the results.

 {% next "Next: the deck" %}